soenkekluth/react-state-promise/README.md

 # react-state-promise

-instead of the idiot style callback from facebook, handle state setting with promises like this:
+get a Promise from setState instead of using the idiot callback from facebook!

 ## setState